 Transactions may take place with organisations in which a Trustee has an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
 Any transaction where the Trustee has a pecuniary interest is only undertaken in accordance with the 'at cost' principle stated in the Academies Financial Handbook.
-During 2015/16 the Academy entered a Memorandum of Understanding with St Marks West Essex Catholic Academy and also worked with a local estate agent who sponsored the snack shed, sports kits and advertising our fete; this continued during 2016/2017.
+During 2015/16 the Academy entered a Memorandum of Understanding with St Marks West Essex Catholic Academy.